sharisseji/Waterloop-Host-Application/README.md

 [Motor] Would send CAN message: ID=0x123, Data=225A
 ```
 ### Telemetry-Dashboard
 To manually send telemetry updates for testing, enter a message in CAN format in the telemetry client.
-NOTE: Currently, there are no set IDs for the Telemetry, so the only messages you can send are random:
+NOTE: Currently, the IDs for Telemetry are temporary.
+Check the code for the specific IDs.

 1. Enter `can:ID:DATA` where ID = CAN ID (0-2047) and DATA is comma-separated bytes").